-To maintain the integrity of the grant program, DHSR personnel serving on behalf of the Coalition, will make a planned, on-site visit annually during the grant period to each grant receiving nursing home to monitor grant compliance.
-Additional visits may be conducted as needed to assess compliance.
-If visitation restrictions are in place, the annual on-site visit shall be conducted virtually.
+To maintain the integrity of the grant program, DHSR personnel serving on behalf of the Coalition, will conduct an annual, virtual monitoring of each grant to ensure compliance.
+Additional monitoring may be conducted as needed to assess compliance.
 Except in the cases of communicative technology and accessories, in-person visitation aids and air quality devices and filters requests.